Feyerabend/bb/workbook/ch03/tictactoe/README.md

 in a form of reinforcement learning.

+Here are some possible projects that relate to programming:

 1. Implement RL for "Rock-Paper-Scissors"

 *Rock-Paper-Scissors is a simple game with no environment states, but RL can still be applied to